-Keeping the pork warm will allow you to leave it out for up to four hours.
+Keeping the pork warm will allow you to leave it for up to four hours.

-Unfortunately, if you leave the pork out for longer than four hours, for instance, if you forget to put it away overnight, it is not recommended that you eat it.
+Unfortunately, if you leave the pork out for longer than four hours, for instance, if you forget to put it away overnight, it is not recommended to eat it.

-If you want to bring pulled pork to a party or share it with friends, you need to store it and transport it carefully to prevent it from developing bacteria.
+If you want to bring pulled pork to a party or share it with friends, you must store it and transport it carefully to prevent it from developing bacteria.

 BBQ experts recommend using a Cambro, which is “an indispensable tool to caterers.

 Made by Cambro Manufacturing, it is an insulated box in which caterers carry hot foods to weddings on the beach and keep them in the food safety zone above 140°F. Some models even have heaters in them” .

 It’s simple enough to make a homemade Cambro to keep pulled pork from going bad during transport.

 Wrap the pork tightly in heavy-duty aluminum foil.
 Insulate a beer cooler or ice box with towels or newspapers, and then place the wrapped meat inside additional towels.

 So long as you don’t open the cooler, you can keep your pulled pork in this way for up to four hours.

 How Long Is Pulled Pork Good for in the Fridge?